KasanjeLucas/EmailSender/README.md

 ## Conclusion
-<p>This project is soooo specific to [@for_code](https://github.com/forcodeufrj) league, but the idea of the project can be used by anyone.
+<p>This project is soooo specific to for_code league, but the idea of the project can be used by anyone.
 So, if you want, fork the project and handle it to your own way.</p>
 <p>Furthermore, I'm so grateful to for_code by granting me these kind of challenges and tasks that can improve my knowledge.</p>